How Long Does Concrete Take to Dry?

 Temperature

-Hot temperatures are usually ideal for concrete curing, as it helps moisture evaporate faster.
+Hot and ambient temperatures are usually ideal for concrete curing, as it helps moisture evaporate faster.
 That said, excessively high temperatures aren’t safe to work in, especially if you’re pouring large areas of concrete at a time.
-Too much humidity may also disrupt moisture.
+Too much humidity may also disrupt moisture and make temperature control difficult.

-Cold temperatures are less forgiving — when temperatures are below 4 degrees Celsius or 40 degrees Fahrenheit, special concrete pouring techniques are required.
+Cold temperatures are less forgiving for concrete curing — when temperatures are below 4 degrees Celsius or 40 degrees Fahrenheit, special concrete pouring techniques are required.
 Below -6 degrees Celsius or 20 degrees Fahrenheit, it’s best not to pour concrete.

 While planning your concrete projects around the warmer seasons and temperatures is ideal, cold spells aren’t always predictable.
-If you’re working in the spring or fall where dips in temperature are common, consider investing in insulation for un-cured concrete and keep it safely sealed from the cold for at least a few days, if not longer.
+If you’re working in the spring or fall where dips in temperature are common, consider investing in insulation for uncured concrete and keep it safely sealed from cold temperatures for at least a few days, if not longer.

 Mix Design